1.2. Hardware Requirements for ABGW-only Installations¶

 Normally, Acronis Cyber Infrastructure is installed on at least five nodes to fully utilize its built-in high availability and data redundancy capabilities.
-However, if you only want to use the Backup Gateway, you can deploy a very basic installation on a single virtual or physical node.
+However, if you only want to use the ABGW feature, you can deploy a very basic installation on a single virtual or physical node.
 Although in this case you may need to provide data redundancy by other means or risk losing user data.
 You can do the following:

-- Use a virtual machine (VM) with at least two virtual HDDs (three disks are recommended).
+- Use a virtual machine (VM) with at least two virtual HDDs (three are recommended).
 In this case, only one HDD will be used for data storage and you may need to make sure that the VM is made redundant by the virtualization solution it runs on.

 - Use a physical server with at least two disks (three are recommended).
 Have in mind that you will need to use more disks for storage to enable data redundancy.
 For more details on how to plan your server configuration, see the Installation Guide.